nshockwa/CSC474Final/README.md

 - git branch
   - (view all branches)
 - git checkout YOUR_BRANCH
-- git pull origin develop (OPTIONAL)
+- git pull origin master (OPTIONAL)
   - this will get all the most recent changes from everybody else
 - MAKE CHANGES // DO YOUR DEVELOPER THANG
 - git add .